-It resonates with me that not one size fits all, therefore “designing for the average” means designing for no one!
+It resonates with me that no one size fits all, therefore “designing for the average” means designing for no one!
 No one is average, everyone is different and therefore flexibility should be at the centre of learning.

 It speaks to me because I am trying to make a change in my school (and so are other colleagues) within my own practice and by inspiring others.
 I started by moving from “differentiation” to personalizing learning.
 I am still working on making this better and better.
 My learning environment is increasingly flexible and I ensure the foremost parameter is to create a socio-emotionally safe environment.

 All our students have strengths and weaknesses, so do we adults!
-If we design on average, we design for nobody.
+If we design on “average”, we design for nobody.
 If we design with agility (customize) or co-design (with the students), we can nurture individual potential.
 We should focus on the strengths.

 I was totally convinced by the importance of blended learning.
 We need to allow access to technology because even the very basic stuff such as text to speech, defining words or translating can have a massive impact.
 Beyond that, as an EdTech Coach, I have plenty of resources that I can align with the new taxonomy of Marzano for instance, and allow students to choose the right tool according to what they want to demonstrate, learn about and share.

-Here is an example of why averaging is useless: 2 students score differently on different tests over time but their average is the same.
+Here is an example of why averaging is useless: Two students score differently on different tests over time but their average is the same.
 One might be starting with a high score but having a low score in the last test, the other student might be the opposite.
-If we simply provide the average score in the report, we have no way to find out that a students might be dropping in a subject or actually needs to be challenged!
+If we simply provide the average score in the report, we have no way to find out that a student might be dropping in a subject or actually needs to be challenged!